Beckman Scholars Program

-The Middlebury program consists of a Beckman program faculty (see list below) mentored student research project that takes place over a summer, the academic year, and then a second summer.
-The scholarship will support a student in chemistry, biochemistry, molecular, or developmental biology (see applicant eligability below).
+The Middlebury program consisted of a Beckman program faculty mentored (see list below) student research project that took place over a summer, an academic year, and then a second summer.
+The scholarship supported a student in chemistry, biochemistry, molecular, or developmental biology (see applicant eligibility below).

-The student will work with the faculty mentor 40 hours a week for ten weeks each summer and 10 hours a week during the academic year.
-The student will receive a stipend of $6,000 plus $850 for travel and supplies each summer and $4,000 plus $1,600 for travel and supplies during the academic year for a total of $19,300.
+The student worked with the faculty mentor 40 hours a week for ten weeks each summer and 10 hours a week during the academic year, receiving a stipend of $6,000 plus $850 for travel and supplies each summer and $4,000 plus $1,600 for travel and supplies during the academic year for a total of $19,300.